-All current guidelines recommend that carcinomas with <1% positive cells be considered negative for ER and PR.^{8,20,21} In the Allred system (see Table 4), the survival of patients whose carcinomas had a score of 2 (corresponding to <1% weakly positive cells) was similar to that of patients whose carcinomas were completely negative for ER.22 Therefore, a score of 2 was considered to be a negative result.
-Using the Allred or Quickscore system23 carcinomas with <1% positive cells and intensity scores of 2 or 3 would have a total score of 3 or 4 and historically were considered positive.
+All current guidelines recommend that carcinomas with <1% positive cells be considered negative for ER and PR.
+8,20,21 In the Allred system (see Table 4), the survival of patients whose carcinomas had a score of 2 (corresponding to <1% weakly positive cells) was similar to that of patients whose carcinomas were completely negative for ER.
+Therefore, a score of 2 was considered to be a negative result.
+Using the Allred or Quickscore system are carcinomas with <1% positive cells and intensity scores of 2 or 3 would have a total score of 3 or 4 and historically were considered positive.
 These are rare carcinomas, and their response to endocrine therapy has not been specifically studied.
-Thus use of the Allred/Quickscore assessment methods can, in a small proportion of cases, conflict with the 1% cut point for positive should be classified as receptor positive regardless of their Allred/Quickscore.
+Thus use of the Allred/Quickscore assessment methods can, in a small proportion of cases, conflict with the 1% cut point for positivity/negativity recommended above.
+It is recommended that all cases showing ≥1% of tumour cells positive should be classified as receptor positive regardless of their Allred/Quickscore.
 Reports should include the overall percentage of positive cells and the average intensity regardless of whether additional scoring systems, such as Allred or H score, are also reported.
-All cases showing <1% of tumour cells positive should be classified as receptor negative regardless of regardless of their Allred score.
+All cases showing <1% of tumour cells positive should be classified as receptor negative regardless of their Allred score.